High Desert Museum Job Opportunity – Associate Curator of Education: Social Studies

 High Desert Museum – Organization Description

 Since opening in 1982, THE HIGH DESERT MUSEUM has brought together wildlife, culture, art and natural resources to promote an understanding of the natural and cultural heritage of North America’s High Desert country.
 We do so through indoor and outdoor exhibits, wildlife in natural habitats, living history demonstrations and dynamic programs on a beautiful, 135-acre campus in the pine forest.
-The Museum is a nonprofit organization accredited by the American Alliance of Museums, was a 2018 National Medal for Museum and Library Sciences finalist and is a Smithsonian Affiliate.
+The Museum is a nonprofit organization accredited by the American Alliance of Museums, is a Smithsonian Affiliate, was the 2019 recipient of the Western Museums Association’s Charles Redd Award for Exhibition Excellence and was awarded the 2021 National Medal for Museum and Library Services.
 During the 2018-19 fiscal year, 195,000 visitors enjoyed the Museum.

 The Museum is located in Bend, Oregon, a fast-growing, charismatic city nestled against the Cascade Range at the edge of the High Desert.
 We strive to be inclusive, culturally humble, relevant, curious, and mindful.
 As a team, we work together to wildly excite and responsibly teach, creating connection to and dialogue about the High Desert.